HR6 FAQ's

 8. What is the Engine Platform?

-It is a 4.3-liter GM production V6 engine that is upfitted for racing with port injection, cam, and dry sump oil system.
+It is a 4.3-liter GM production V6 engine that has been upfitted for racing with port injection, cam, and a dry sump oil system.
 It produces 400 horsepower and 365 ft-lbs of torque.

 9. Will a V8 fit, or can I order one that would?